BabakEA/Install_Apache_SPARK_Hadoop_on_Windows_Machine/README.md

       2. Variable value: D:\apache_spark\spark-3.0.0-preview2-bin-hadoop3.2

-`f.
-Add Hadoop and Spark Binary to the path: go to the pad and edit path
+f.
+Add Hadoop and Spark Binary to the path: go to the User Variables for … and edit the path

  g.
 Add Hadoop and spark home to the path: